laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 _Minor advantage game with abstracted outcomes_
 {:center}

-To govern the transitions more concretely, I'll assume these rules [Footnote]:
+To describe transitions more concretely, I'll assume these rules [^3]:

 * Any player will not try to challenge from a frame disadvantage of -4 frames or lower.
-The player with frame advantage goes into switch stance as the attacker and the other player blocks the kick that goes into switch.
-Note that this means that the kick to transition into switch is always itself blocked.
+The player with positive frame advantage immediately goes into switch stance as the attacker and the other player blocks the kick that goes into switch.
+Note that this means that the kick to transition into switch will never itself hit.
 * Any time a player is comboed or is otherwise knocked down onto the ground, the position is reset to a minor advantage for the player that did the combo or knocked down the other player.

-So we can express this game with direct transitions into other games:
+So we can express the minor advantage game with direct transitions into other games, including instance of itself.

 |                 | Stand   | Jab         | Duck Jab |
 |:-----           |:--------|:------      |:-----    |